 Our efforts for helping make tourism more climate positibe, therefore, will also focus on facilitating knowledge sharing opportunities - highlighting existing resources that will help others improve their practices, sharing lessons learned from best practice examples by industry practitioners, and supporting and promoting the development and dissemination of relevant and useful tools (such as the Tourism Declares Climate Action Blueprints).

 In addition to Tourism Declares, we will continue to support the work of key industry organizations that are leading key sustainability discussions and solutions for our industry, including the Future of Tourism Coalition, the One Planet Sustainable Tourism Programme, and the Global Sustainable Tourism Council.

 Become Part of the Movement

-Any company, organisation or individual working in tourism is welcome to join the Tourism Declares Climate Emergency network, and become part of the global community of 180+ (and counting!) who have declared a climate emergency.
+Any company, organisation or individual working in tourism is welcome to join the Tourism Declares Climate Emergency network, and become part of the global community of organizations and professionals committed to climate action.
 To join, your first steps are to declare a climate emergency and to share your commitment publicly.
 For more information on how to declare, please see here.